Barfly (film): Bukowski's reaction to the film

 Charles Bukowski had mixed reactions about the lead performance by Mickey Rourke.
 In an interview in the 2003 documentary film Born into This, Bukowski said that Rourke "didn't get it right...
 He had it all kind of exaggerated, untrue.
 He was a little bit showoff about it.
 So, no, it was kind of misdone."
 This contrasted with a 1987 interview Bukowski had conducted with film critic Roger Ebert on the set of Barfly, in which Bukowski said he thought Rourke was "doing a good acting job.
 I didn't really expect him to be so good."
 In addition, the original 1987 press kit for the film included a letter by Bukowski titled "A Letter from a Fan", in which the writer stated: "Part of my luck was the actor who played Henry Chinaski.
 Mickey Rourke stayed with the dialogue to the word and the sound intended.
 What surprised me was that he added another dimension to the character, in spirit.
 Mickey appeared to really love his role, and yet without exaggeration he added his own flavor, his zest, his madness, his gamble to Henry Chinaski without destroying the intent or the meaning of the character.
 To add spirit to spirit can be dangerous but not in the hands of a damned good actor.
 Without distorting, he added, and I was very pleased with the love and understanding he lent to the role of the BARFLY".

 Bukowski later novelized his experiences surrounding the film in the book Hollywood.

 Critical reception

 Barfly received positive reviews from critics, holding a 76% rating on Rotten Tomatoes based on 25 reviews, with an average rating of 6.7/10.

+Describing the film as both "stomach churning" and "riveting", Rita Kempley reviewing the film for The Washington Post, panned the bar fight scene between Dunaway and Krige, writing that the "...cat fight on skid row is as preposterous as the script as a whole, an absurdist, steroid-induced fantasy dreamed by a Norman Mailer clone."